mgrybel/Udacity-Full-Stack-Web-Developer/Bookshelf-App/README.md

 ## API Reference

 ### Getting Started
-- Base URL: at present, this app can only run locally and is not hosted as a base URL.
+- **Base URL**: at present, this app can only run locally and is not hosted as a base URL.
 The backend app is hosted at the default, `http://127.0.0.1:5000/`
-- Authentication: this version of the application does not require authentication or API keys.
+- **Authentication**: this version of the application does not require authentication or API keys.

 ### Error Handling
 Errors are returned as JSON objects in the following format: